 Wildcards can be used at either the beginning or end of a value specification.
 A leading concatenation symbol allows for any number of attributes preceding the first matched attribute.
 A trailing concatenation symbol allows for arbitrary trailing attributes.
 In both cases, if the node would match without wildcards, it will match with them – the wildcard specifies any number of leading/trailing attributes, including none.

 In this example, we retrieve a set of nodes that have their last two attributes being “.” and “sun”.
-The leading concatenation symbol specifies that any number of attributes (including none), with any value, can exist before the matched attributes, but none may follow.
+The leading concatenation symbol specifies that any number of attributes (including none), with any value, can exist before the matched attributes, but none can follow.

 getByValue(+ “.” + “sun”)